 Where can I find mini-rubrics?

-Mini-rubrics can be found on select programming levels in the CS Discoveries 2019 - 2020 course.
-Teachers can see mini-rubrics by clicking the “Feedback” tab on programming levels that are marked as recommended assessment opportunities.
+Mini-rubrics can be found on select programming levels in the CS Discoveries courses (2019-2020 and beyond).
+Teachers and students can see mini-rubrics by clicking the “Rubric” tab (previously known as the Key Concept tab) on programming levels that are marked as recommended assessment opportunities.

 What are project rubrics?